rexray/rexray/README.md

  - VirtualBox

 ## Operating System Support
-By default we prescribe the curl-bash method of installing `REX-Ray`.
+By default we prescribe the curl-bash method of installing REX-Ray.
 Other methods are available, please consult the documentation for more information.